 Migraine is the #1 disability in adults under 50 years of age.

-It's time for a logical method of prevention.
+It's time for a logical method of prevention by blocking the sources that fuel migraine

 Prevent Migraines by Addressing the Source—Not Just the Symptoms